-An estimated 11,670 Coho adults returned to the Coquitlam River study area in 2019 and continues the trend of higher returns 2010 onward.
+An estimated 10,410 Coho adults returned to the Coquitlam River study area in 2020 and continues the trend of higher returns 2010 onward.
 As with past year, we are unable to estimate precision due to insufficient observer efficiency data.
-The 2020 late summer standing stock fry estimate was $43,386 \pm 30\%$ based on night snorkel surveys, which was well within the range of previous years (18,405-91,367 fry), and above average for Treatment 2 (55,232 fry).
-During the spring of 2020, 8,490 \pm 10% Coho smolts originating from mainstem habitats outmigrated past the lowermost trapping site.
+The 2021 late summer standing stock fry estimate was $28,049 \pm 29\%$ based on night snorkel surveys, which was at the low end of the range of previous years (18,405-91,367 fry), and below average for Treatment 2 (55,232 fry).
+During the spring of 2021, 9,446 $(\pm 7\%)$ Coho smolts originating from mainstem habitats outmigrated past the lowermost trapping site.
 This is above the mean for Treatment 2 (7,822 smolts) but still less than the maximum for Treatment 1 (11,036 smolts) and Treatment 2 (10,953 smolts).
-An additional 1,680 smolts outmigrated from the four constructed off-channel habitats above RST2.
-This continues the trend of low production from these off-channel habitats from a high of 56 smolts/m2 in 1997 to 5.5 smolts/m2 in 2019.
-It is unlikely this decrease is the result of the flow treatment considering that supply flows to these habitats were largely unrelated to mainstem flow levels.
+An additional 1,582 smolts outmigrated from the four constructed off-channel habitats above RST2.

-Using the combined Coho smolt yield from mainstem and off-channel habitat as the primary measure of freshwater carrying capacity, there was no significant difference in mean smolt freshwater production between Treatment 1 and Treatment 2 (mean: 12,949 and 12,114 smolts, respectively; 2-tailed t-test p = 0.53).
-When using only smolt yield from the mainstem of the Coquitlam River, which we consider a better indicator of treatment effects, there was also no significant difference between Treatment 1 and 2 (mean: 6,173 and 7,822, respectively; 2-tailed t-test p=0.12), even though mean yield increased 27%.
+Using the combined Coho smolt yield from mainstem and off-channel habitat as the primary measure of freshwater carrying capacity, there was no significant difference in mean smolt freshwater production between Treatment 1 and Treatment 2 (mean: 12,949 and 11,651 smolts, respectively; 2-tailed t-test p=0.28).
+When using only smolt yield from the mainstem of the Coquitlam River, which we consider a better indicator of treatment effects, there was a near significant difference between Treatment 1 and 2 (mean: 6,173 and 8,104, respectively; 2-tailed t-test p=0.07), even though mean yield increased 31%.
+Note that while this does not technically meet the criteria that the probability the difference was due to chance was less than 5% (p< 0.05), the value of the results are in the magnitude of the change and the still high likelihood that the results are not due to change.
 Maximum smolt yield was similar during each treatment period but minimum yield was lower and occurred more frequently during Treatment 1 than during Treatment 2.
-This suggests that freshwater carrying capacity was not necessarily increased by Treatment 2, rather, that the minimum smolt yield was increased.
+This suggests that freshwater carrying capacity was not necessarily increased by Treatment 2, rather, that under Treatment 2 there were fewer low production years.

 We are uncertain how much the change in Coho smolt yield was due to Treatment 2 flows, adult escapement or other regional factors that occurred over a similar time.
 Note that MON-7 uses a Before-After (BA) study design, which relies on the assumption the change in smolt yield is primarily the result of the flow treatments.
 For Coho, the moderate effect of adult escapement on smolt abundance and the rise in smolt yield in other watersheds raises the possibility that the increase was primarily the result of higher escapement rather than from the flow treatment.
 There is also some indication that ramping related stranding reduced fall fry abundance.
 The index of ramping related stranding is primarily a result of the number of Coho fry stranded through the June rampdowns during Treatment 2.
+As a consequence, the extent of the June rampdowns has been reduced for the last 2 years.